 1) They Are Gorgeous

 Well, I did say this article was tongue-in-cheek.
 Of course, the French Bulldog is gorgeous.
-If you haven’t spent much (or any) time around one so far, I urge you to seek someone who has one and just spend 30 minutes with them.
-In that time you will become a new best friend to the Frenchie and you will not want to leave them.
+If you haven’t spent much (or any) time around one so far, I urge you to find someone who has one and just spend 30 minutes with them.